openbmc/sdbusplus/docs/yaml/interface.md

 For integer types it is possible to express one of the special values:

-- `minint` - The mininum value the integer type can hold.
+- `minint` - The minimum value the integer type can hold.
 - `maxint` - The maximum value the integer type can hold.

 ### Container Types